 London Buses are slower than the tube for getting around, but the views are great, especially if you nab the front seat on the top deck.

-Buses are handy to use in a few places where the underground stations are a bit further away.
-In this itinerary, buses are only really needed to get out to Brick Lane, but you could also use them to cut down a bit of walking.
+Buses are convenient to use in areas where underground stations are a bit further away.
+In this itinerary, buses are only really needed to get to Brick Lane, but you could also use them to cut down a bit of walking.

 PAY-AS-YOU-GO CAPS & TRAVELCARDS